Stormz4/group20-EzShop/Deliverables/DesignAssessmentDocument.md

 <Report screen captures of the package-level tangles by opening the items in the "composition perspective"
 (double click on the tangle from the Views->Complexity page)>
 ```
+// todo: screenshot???

+No items exceed the threshold for Tangled at the design level.

 # Summary analysis
 ```
 <Discuss here main differences of the current structure of your project vs the design delivered on April 30>
 <Discuss if the current structure shows weaknesses that should be fixed>
 ```
+// todo